General052/FrontEnd/Portfolio/readme.md

 ## Features

 - Fully Mobile responsive.
-- Supports light/dark theme.
-- Built with a11y in mind.
 - Modern design.
 - Multiple sections.
-- Sleek animations.
 - Fast loads.
 - SEO-optimized.

-## Customizing the Template

 Follow these three steps to fashion an awe-inspiring portfolio of your own.